What Is A Furnace Filter

 How much is a furnace filter, you ask?
 It depends.
 You can save money by investing in a more expensive, washable kind.
 Or you can save money short term, and opt for disposable ones.
 Either way, the cost depends on the size and brand.

-A too big filter won’t fit and would have to be crammed in, potentially causing damage to the machine and let air escape through holes.
-A filter that is too small would definitely allow dust and other debris to escape through gaps, so the correct filter size and shape are necessary.
+A too-big filter won’t fit and would have to be crammed in, potentially causing damage to the machine and letting air escape through holes.
+A filter that is too small would allow dust and other debris to escape through gaps, so the correct filter size and shape are necessary.

 Benefits of a well-maintained filter